51Degrees/documentation/src/quickstart/reversegeocoding.md

 This example demonstrates how to look up a latitude and longitude to a geographical location.

-## Step 1: create a resource key
+## Step 1: Create a Resource Key

-First, obtain a resource key by following the @configuratorexplanation.
-For this example, ensure that the resource key is authorised for at least the Country field provided by 51Degrees.
+First, obtain a Resource Key by following the @configuratorexplanation.
+For this example, ensure that the Resource Key is authorized for at least the Country field provided by 51Degrees.

-## Step 2: install the relevant library
+## Step 2: Install the relevant library

 @startsnippets
 @showsnippet{dotnet,C#}